cloudwalk/android-misc-utilitieslibrary/README.md

 ## Local dependencies

-Local dependencies are those which are _private_, but within the scope of the Utilities Library development team.
+Local dependencies are those which are _private_, but within the scope of the `io.cloudwalk.utilitieslibrary` development team.
 They need to be made available locally before the library can be built:

 1. Clone the repository [android-misc-loglibrary](https://github.com/mauriciospinardi/android-misc-loglibrary)
 2. Follow the instructions to [locally publish](#local-publishing) it.